postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Sharing your public docs

 To share your public documentation, share the published URL with your team members, other users, or the community.
-If you have forgotten the URL of your published documentation, you get it at any time:
+If you have forgotten the URL of your published documentation, you can get it at any time:

 1. Select **Collections** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a collection with published docs, and then select **View Documentation**.